 - Behavior must not disrupt other people’s use of the library.

 - Electronic devices including cell phones must be set to mute or vibrate in the library.
 Volume from devices must be inaudible to others.
+Phone and video conversations must be taken outside of the library buildings.

 - Food and beverages may only be consumed in designated areas.
 All beverages must have a lid in the library.